 Colour

 The material composition determines emitted light colour.
 Variations in alloy composition produce differences in band gap energy and, in turn, different characteristic light colour.
 Currently, two classes of materials are used in most high brightness LEDs.

+There are currently two main types of LED junction, InGaN and AlInGaP.
+New organic types of LEDs (OLED’s) are in development but are not yet suitable for light signalling application.

 AlInGaP material

-Red, orange and yellow are produced by a four alloy structure of aluminium, indium, gallium and phosphorous (AlInGaP).
+Longer wavelengths from yellow to infraredare produced by a four alloy structure of aluminium, indium, gallium and phosphorous (AlInGaP).

-Hewlett-Packard, after a decade of research, mastered the technique of the complex OMVPE growth process (see definitions) allowing growth of the four alloy structure on GaAs substrates, leading to commercialization of high brightness red and yellow LEDs in 1990.
+Hewlett-Packard, after a decade of research, mastered the technique of the complex OMVPE growth process (see definitions) allowing growth of the four-alloy structure on GaAs substrates, leading to commercialization of high brightness red and yellow LEDs in 1990.

 InGaN material

-Blue, green and white are produced by an alloy of indium, gallium nitride (InGaN).
+The shorter wavelengths from green to ultraviolet, reaching down to yellow light with phosphor conversion technology are produced by an alloy of indium, gallium nitride (InGaN).
 Researchers at Nichia Chemical and Nagoya University perfected the growth process for this alloy structure on a sapphire substrate, completing the full colour range of LEDs.

 White LED source